Australian singles chart:

 In 1967 The Valentines went to the national finals of Hoadleys’ Battle of the Sounds in Melbourne (The Groop won) and moved there later in the year.
 They eventually became national teenybopper idols after the success of My Old Man’s A Groovy Old Man, written by Harry Vanda and George Young.
 In a similar vein, Nick Nack Paddy Wack followed later in 1969.

-The band featured notable co-lead vocalists: Bon Scott, later famous as AC/DC’s lead singer from 1974, and Vince Lovegrove, journalist, TV presenter, booking agent and film maker.
+The band featured notable co-lead vocalists: Bon Scott, later of Fraternity then AC/DC, and Vince Lovegrove, journalist, TV presenter, booking agent and film maker.

 Read more: www.poparchives.com.au/2722/the-valentines/my-old-mans-a-groovy-old-man

 This song is also on our Spotify playlist Bang a Gong – the 60s

 New to Bang a Gong?
 Click HERE to learn more about us.